soumyajit4419/Portfolio/README.md

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give proper credit by linking back to [your-username](https://github.com/your-username/your-repo-name).
+Fork this repo to modify and make changes of your own.
+Give proper credit by linking back to [your-username](https://github.com/your-username/your-repo-name).
 Thanks!

 ## Requirements

-Before using this GitHub Action, make sure you have the following set up:
+Before using this GitHub Action, ensure you have the following set up:

-- Vercel account: Sign up for a Vercel account at [https://vercel.com](https://vercel.com).
+- Vercel account: Sign up at [https://vercel.com](https://vercel.com).
-- Vercel token: Generate a Vercel token with appropriate permissions in your Vercel account settings.
-Add the token as a secret named `VERCEL_TOKEN` in your GitHub repository.
+- Vercel token: Generate a token in your Vercel account settings.
+Add it as a secret named `VERCEL_TOKEN` in your GitHub repository.
-- Vercel organization ID: Obtain your Vercel organization ID and add it as a secret named `VERCEL_ORG_ID` in your GitHub repository.
+- Vercel organization ID: Obtain your organization ID and add it as a secret named `VERCEL_ORG_ID`.
-- Vercel project ID: Obtain the project ID for your Vercel project and add it as a secret named `VERCEL_PROJECT_ID_STATIC` in your GitHub repository.
+- Vercel project ID: Obtain the project ID and add it as a secret named `VERCEL_PROJECT_ID_STATIC`.

 ## Workflow Details

-The GitHub Action workflow is triggered on every push to the `preview/fix` branch.
-Here's an overview of the workflow steps:
+The workflow is triggered on every push to the `preview/fix` branch.
+Overview of the steps:

-1. **Checkout code:** This step checks out the repository code for the workflow to run on.
+1. **Checkout code:** This step checks out the repository code.

-2. **Allow unsecure commands:** This step sets an environment variable to allow unsecure commands during the workflow.
+2. **Allow unsecure commands:** This step enables unsecure commands during the workflow.

-3. **Deploy to Staging:** This step uses the Vercel GitHub Action (`amondnet/vercel-action`) to deploy the React application to Vercel.
-It requires the Vercel token, organization ID, project ID, and scope as secret inputs.
+3. **Deploy to Staging:** Uses the Vercel GitHub Action (`amondnet/vercel-action`) to deploy the React application to Vercel.
+Requires the Vercel token, organization ID, project ID, and scope as secret inputs.

 ## Usage

-To use this GitHub Action in your repository, create a YAML file (e.g., `.github/workflows/vercel.yaml`) and copy the provided workflow code into it.
-Make sure to set up the required secrets in your GitHub repository settings.
+Create a YAML file (e.g., `.github/workflows/vercel.yaml`) and copy the provided workflow code into it.
+Set up required secrets in your GitHub repository settings.

 ```yaml
 name: Vercel Deployment